 Posted on Leave a comment

+If you’d like to see my new paintings online, go here.
+Be sure to click on the thumbnails to see the whole picture!
 If you’re looking for my cards or art, you’ll find all of that on my website.
-And if you enjoy these letters, feel free to forward this one to anyone you think might like it.
+If you enjoy these letters, feel free to forward this one to anyone you think might like it.
 And if someone forwarded this one to you, you can sign up here to receive the letters right in your Inbox.
 Finally, you’ll find past letters and poems here.

 Thanks for listening,